 The soft flesh of the stingray soaks up the curry perfectly unlike other fishes.
 However, if it is not possible to obtain stingray or skate, replace it with any white fishes like red snapper or sea bass.
 A viewer prepared asam pedas with salmon and it worked just fine too!

 The special ingredients are tamarind peel, ginger torch flower and Vietnamese coriander aka laksa leaves.
-These ingredients are the ones that create the special 'asam pedas' taste and aroma.
+These ingredients are the cores that create the special 'asam pedas' taste and aroma.

 Having said that, I understand that in many countries, tamarind peel, ginger torch flower and Vietnamese coriander are not available.
 Do not let that hold you back from making this dish.